LIVING IN ASIA

 Apart from the shuttle link across the Mekong River between Thailand (Nongkhai) and Laos (Vientiane), there is still no railway system in the Lao PDR.

-The train service across the Bridge in March, 2009 was officially opened by a VIP passenger, the daughter of the King of Thailand.
+The train service across the Bridge beginning in 2009 was officially opened by a VIP passenger, the daughter of the King of Thailand.

 The reconstruction of an old unpaved back road into Vientiane is slowly being accomplished.
 Further plans exist to extend the railway line to another larger station on the outskirts of Vientiane allowing direct rail travel between Vientiane and Bangkok, but that is several more years off.